MooersLab/writingLogTemplate/README.md

 - Includes inventories of the private and public data locations.
 - A checklist to monitor manuscript completion.
 - A timeline with milestones.
 A plan without deadlines is just a wish list.
+- A list of questions to ask during assessments of the project's current state.
-- A checklist to monitor manuscript completion.
+- Generation of a list of barriers to project completion.
 - A pre-writing protocol to warm up for the day's generative writing.
 - A writing log section for recording notes on each day's accomplishments.
 - A section for the next action item to ease starting the next day.
 - A section for to-dos.
 - A section for future project ideas, related tangents, and rabbit holes.
 - Plot of wordcount by writing session to track your progress.
+- A section for protocols, guidelines, and checklists.

 ## Instructions

 Instructions for using the writing log are found in the annotations in the template.
-You can use [logXXXXhiddenCommentsVer0.5.1.tex](https://github.com/MooersLab/writingLogTemplate/blob/main/logXXXhiddenCommentsVer0.5.1.tex), which hides the comments to spare you the trouble of deleting them while retaining them for future reference.
+You can use [logXXXXhiddenCommentsVer0.5.5.tex](https://github.com/MooersLab/writingLogTemplate/blob/main/logXXXhiddenCommentsVer0.5.5.tex), which hides the comments in commented-out lines to spare you the trouble of deleting them while retaining them for future reference.
-Replace XXX with the project number.
+Replace XXXX with the project number or number-name.

-Version 0.3 of the writing log was divided into four sections:
+Version 0.5 of the writing log was divided into four sections:

-- project initiation
+- Project initiation
+- Project management and assessment
-- daily entries
+- Daily entries
-- future additions and tangents
+- Future additions and tangents
 - Guidelines, checklists, protocols, and helpful tips

 The subsections of these four sections are shown below.